 The Cabrillo College Horticulture Organic Farm provides hands-on training and theory in Best Management Practices, including small- or large-scale organic farming and even conventional farming.

-The college also offers four 18-unit Certificates of Achievement in Organic Farming and Gardening.
+The college also offers a Certificate of Achievement in Landscape, Organic Farm, and Garden Production.
 The certified organic 5.8 acre Indian Valley Organic Farm and Garden is located at the Novato campus and is managed through a partnership with Conservation Corps North Bay and University of California Cooperative Extension.
-College of Marin is home to the nation's first State approved Apprenticeship in Organic Farming and Gardening.
+College of Marin is home to the nation's first State-approved Apprenticeship in Organic Farming and Gardening.

 The Environmental Horticulture Science program includes courses on integrated pest management, environmental horticulture, suburban agriculture, sustainable production systems, and viticulture.
 Also offers Certificate in Environmental Horticulture.